 What if I open it?
 “If you open it.
 If I open it.
 If you open it.
 Yeah — I say — if I open it."

 The door is next to me, three meters way, or two meters, maybe one meter away and counting.
 I just don’t know for how much time.

 "To stop existing."

 "And what is existing?"

 The door has a golden, round handle, circular.
-On the top part, at one of the corners of the circumference, if that’s possible, there's a scratch on the golden, revealing wood underneath it.
-It is gold paint, or something that looks like gold.
+At one of the corners of the circumference there's a scratch, revealing wood underneath the gold.
+It's paint.
 The handle is the size of my hand, and it's centimeters away.